 Each reported violation of the standards of academic integrity will be reviewed by the Committee on Academic Integrity of the student's school.
 In cases involving students from more than one school, or students in joint or dual degree programs, the Committees on Academic Integrity of the pertinent schools will cooperate in their review.

-The committee will decide a case by simple majority vote, and the associate dean wil convey to the faculty member and the student the committee's findings as to responsibility and recommended sanctions.
-The associate dean will compile a complete file of each case, to be kept confiidential in the Dean's Office.
+The committee will decide a case by simple majority vote, and the associate dean will convey to the faculty member and the student the committee's findings as to responsibility and recommended sanctions.
+The associate dean will compile a complete file of each case, to be kept confiidential in the dean's office.
 Files on students found not responsible will be destroyed.

-Appeal of the committee's decision may be made by written request to the Dean of the school no later than ten days following notice of the committee's decision, and the Dean's decision will be final.
+Appeal of the committee's decision may be made by written request to the dean of the school no later than 10 days following notice of the committee's decision and the dean's decision will be final.

 As part of their regular departmental evaluations, students in the Graduate School of Arts and Sciences are expected to maintain a minimum cumulative average of 3.0.
 In their evaluation of student academic standing, departments may require a higher cumulative average.
 Students are subject to periodic review of academic progress toward their degrees.
 See departmental policies and procedures.